Scheduled MonumentsEnglandCross ridge dyke on Warminster Down

 What is Cross ridge dyke on Warminster Down?

-Cross Ridge Dyke is a linear earthwork located on Warminster Down in Wiltshire, England.
+Cross Ridge Dyke on Warminster Down is a linear earthwork of Iron Age date, situated on the chalk downland of Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009810.

 Who is responsible for protecting Cross ridge dyke on Warminster Down?